Sanmilee/ML_Project/README.md

 ### 2 Airflow and Cloud Composer
 #### Intro
 This project demonstrate the use of Apache Airflow and Google Cloud Composer for orchestrating machine learning workflows.
+This will involve defining the workflow as a series of tasks, and configuring each task to run automatically in response to specific events or conditions.
 The goal is to showcase the benefits of using a workflow management system for managing the end-to-end lifecycle of machine learning models.
 The project will cover tasks such as data inception, processing, feature engineering, model training, and evaluation - which could then be deployed.